0men1/cotrade/README.md

 CURRENT TASK:
-Distinguish drawings made on different charts and render them correctly when switching between charts.
+- Fix sticky drawing issue

 Requirements
-- Handle errors gracefully and retry when fails
+- Handle errors gracefully and retry when failing

 PROBLEM DISCOVERY:
-- Socket connections are frail
+- Drawings stick to the chart and do not get detached when deleted.
+Though, they are removed from the context and database
-- State syncs need to omit a few unnecessary and problematic attrs.
+- Collaborations disconnect when someone refreshes and they don't try to reconnect

 # 📈 CoTrade - Collaborative Financial Charting Platform